Stocks up on strong earnings, Trump announcement to reopen government

-Stocks rose Friday as President Trump announced a deal to reopen the federal government for three weeks, temporarily ending a partial shutdown that has hammered earnings of airlines and manufacturers.
+Stocks closed higher Friday as President Trump announced a deal to reopen the federal government for three weeks, temporarily ending a partial shutdown that has hammered earnings of airlines and manufacturers.

 Continue Reading Below